CodeClash-ai/Figgie/README.md

 ## Game Rules

 ### Overview
-- 4 players compete to collect cards in the **goal suit**
+- **4 or 5 players** compete to collect cards in the **goal suit**
-- Each player starts with $350 and antes $50 to form a $200 pot
+- Each player starts with $350
-- 40 cards are dealt evenly (10 per player)
+- 4 players: $50 ante each, 10 cards each
+- 5 players: $40 ante each, 8 cards each
+- Pot is always $200
 - Players trade cards through a market mechanism
 - At game end, only the **goal suit** cards have value